itfanr/ros2-wiki/Windows-Install-Binary.md

 ### Getting a DDS Vendor

-The binary package bundles eProsima FastRTPS as the middleware.
+The binary package bundles eProsima FastRTPS and Adlink OpenSplice as the middleware options.
 To use another DDS vendor, you will need to [build from source](Windows-Development-Setup).

 #### eProsima FastRTPS & Boost (only for beta-1 and older releases)